sergiowero/catalogai-langchain-workers/README.md

 # CatalogAI LangChain Workers

-A FastAPI-based worker service that processes product data using LangChain and Gemini AI models, storing embeddings in Supabase for efficient semantic search and retrieval.
+A FastAPI-based worker service that processes product data using Google's Generative AI models, storing embeddings in Supabase for efficient semantic search and retrieval.

 ## Overview